segunak/SegunAkinyemi.com/docs/_posts/2023-02-07-dacpac-dropping-objects.md

     prePreDeployment["Pre-Pre-Deployment Script"] --> |objects already dropped| dacpac["DACPAC Deployment"] --> everythingElse["Celebration"]
 </div>

 You can read more about the solution on this [Stack Overflow question thread](https://stackoverflow.com/questions/32330699/dacpac-schema-compare-runs-before-pre-deployment-scripts-during-publish){:target="_blank"}.
+There are also relevant GitHub threads [here](https://github.com/microsoft/azure-pipelines-tasks/issues/11191){:target="_blank"} and [here](https://github.com/microsoft/azure-pipelines-tasks/issues/17030){:target="_blank"} where people are running into this issue of SQLPackage not handling drops correctly.

-How you get your pre-pre-deployment script to run before your DACPAC deployment depends on your CI/CD process.
-One easy solution is to add the script to your SQL Server database project's  `*.csproj` output like so.
+That being said, how you get your pre-pre-deployment script to run before your DACPAC depends on your CI/CD process.
+One easy solution, if you're using a SQL Server database project, is to add the script to its output by having the following snippet in your  `*.csproj`.

 ``` XML
   <ItemGroup>